Home, Automotive Repair Library, Auto Parts, Accessories, Tools & Equipment, Manuals & Books, Car BLOG, Links, Index

 MILLING MACHINE TOOLING

 Another aspect of cutting heads on a milling machine that will affect the surface finish is the type of tooling used.
-Though some people say they have had success using cubic boron nitride (CBN) tooling on aluminum, Dennis Marble of Sunnen Products Company in St. Louis, MO says he does not recommend CBN tooling for resurfacing aluminum heads.
+Though some people say they have had success using CBN tooling on aluminum, PCD is usually best for milling aluminum heads and blocks.

-Marble said it is relatively easy to obtain extremely smooth surface finishes and high production rates using carbide tooling -- provided a multi-bladed cutter is used.
-In one test that Sunned did for an OEM engine manufacturer, a 16-bladed cutter was used to shave .005 in. off an aluminum head at a feed rate of 32 inches per minute.
-At such a speed, it took only 35 seconds to surface the head.
-Yet it still produced a finish of 12 RA.
-Slowing down the feed rate to 19 inches per minute with the same equipment setup increased the surfacing time to one minute but improved the finish to 5 RA!
+It is relatively easy to obtain extremely smooth surface finishes and high production rates using carbide tooling, provided a multi-bladed cutter is used.
+A 16-bladed cutter can shave .005 in. off an aluminum head at a feed rate of 32 inches per minute.
+At such a speed, it takes only 35 seconds to surface the head.
+Yet it still achieves a surface finish of 12 RA.
+Slowing down the feed rate to 19 inches per minute with the same equipment setup increases the surfacing time to one minute but lowers the surface finish to 5 RA!

-The best advice you can follow with respect to resurfacing cylinder heads and blocks is to use the surface recommendations of the gasket supplier when installing aftermarket head gaskets, and to follow the vehicle manufacturer's surface recommendations when installing an OEM gasket (particularly MLS gaskets).
+The best advice is to use the surface recommendations of the gasket supplier when replacing a head gasket with an aftermarket gasket, or the vehicle manufacturer's surface recommendations if you are installing an OEM gasket (particularly MLS gaskets).

 CYLINDER HEAD INSTALLED HEIGHT